Josseyo/Malarpiraterna/README.md

 ![alt text](image-7.png)

-## Fonts
+### Fonts

-The google font, Protest Revolution, is used in the h1 logo, to give a hand written text style to match the pirate theme.
+- The google font, Protest Revolution, is used in the h1 logo, to give a hand written text style to match the pirate theme.

-Merriweater is used for body text and headers to match the organic content
+- Merriweater is used for body text and headers to match the organic content

-## Web Structure
+### Web Structure & Wireframes

 The website consists of three main pages:
 1. Home
 2. Gallery
 3. Contact

-Each page is divided in three components:
-1. Head
-2. Body
-3. Footer

-### Wireframes

 ![wireframes-web](image-30.png)
 ------